Part of Running a Family Office Under $100M

 Some things need immediate action.
 Protection gaps—insurance, cybersecurity, estate documents—fall here.
 The cost of delay is a potential catastrophe.
 Fix these now, even if imperfectly.

 Some things are high impact but not urgent.
 Excess costs, advisor relationships that have drifted, a structure that no longer fits.
-These matter a lot over time, but won't hurt you next month.
+These matters a lot over time, but won't hurt you next month.
 Plan a transition, do it properly, don't rush.

 Changing advisors gracefully.
 If the audit reveals you need different advisors, handle the transition professionally.
 Give reasonable notice.
 Don't blame or complain—"my needs have evolved" is sufficient explanation.
 Get your documents and information before severing.
 Don't burn bridges.
 The world is small.